dittoeth/docs/docs/glossary.md

 ERC-20 (Ethereum Request for Comment 20) is a technical standard for fungible tokens.
 The system uses this for zETH and the other stable assets.

-## LSD
+## LST

-Liquid Staking Derivatives are ERC-20 tokens that are issued by staking providers or yield generating protocols.
+Liquid Staking Tokens are ERC-20 tokens that are issued by staking providers or yield generating protocols.
 These tokenized IOUs allow users to both earn yield from staking on their ETH and still retain liquidity.
+(LSD is a similar concept which stands for Liquid Staking Derivatives)

 ## shortRecord